apache/mxnet/scala-package/README.md

 - Module API :
 [The Module API](https://mxnet.incubator.apache.org/api/scala/module.html) provides an intermediate and high-level interface for performing computation with neural networks in MXNet.
 Modules provide high-level APIs for training, predicting, and evaluating.

-- Model API :
-The Model API can be used to train models for deep learning.
-You can refer to [Model API](https://mxnet.incubator.apache.org/api/scala/model.html) for example usage to train a model.

 - KVStore API :
 To run training over multiple GPUs and multiple hosts, one can use the [KVStore API](https://mxnet.incubator.apache.org/api/scala/kvstore.html).